vajahath/lme/README.md

 lme.e("Snap! something went wrong."); // used for logging errors. lme.s("Oh yeah!"); // used for logging success. lme.w("Attention!
 Thank you for your attention."); // used for logging warnings.

+lme.line() // used to draw lines
+lme.eline() // used to draw lines in error theme. lme.sline() // used to draw lines in success theme.
 ```

 ### APIs